SEBI gives clean chit to Adanis on stock manipulation

-Guwahati: In a major development, the Securities & Exchange Board of India (Sebi) on Thursday gave clean chit to Adani group, dismissing allegations of stock manipulation made by US short-seller Hindenburg Research against Gautam Adani and his group companies, including Adani Enterprises, Adani Ports, and Adani Power.
+Guwahati: In a major development, the Securities & Exchange Board of India (Sebi) on Thursday sent a clean chit to the Adani group.

+It dismissed allegations of stock manipulation made by US short-seller Hindenburg Research against Gautam Adani and his group companies, including Adani Enterprises, Adani Ports, and Adani Power.

 Hindenburg, in January 2023, alleged that the Adani Group used three companies — Adicorp Enterprises, Milestone Tradelinks, and Rehvar Infrastructure — as conduits to route money between Adani group firms.